cisagov/Malcolm/docs/asset-interaction-analysis.md

 For Malcolm's purposes, both physical devices and virtualized hosts will be stored as described above: the `device_type` field can be used to distinguish between them.

 NetBox has the concept of [sites](https://demo.netbox.dev/static/docs/core-functionality/sites-and-racks/).
-Sites can have overlapping IP address ranges, of course.
+Sites can have overlapping IP address ranges.
 The value of the `NETBOX_DEFAULT_SITE` variable in [environment variable in `netbox-common.env`](malcolm-config.md#MalcolmConfigEnvVars) will be used as a query parameter for these enrichment lookups.

 This feature was implemented as described in [idaholab/Malcolm#132](https://github.com/idaholab/Malcolm/issues/132).